lucyinthesky2111/the-one-with-all-the-questions/README.md

   * [Visual Studio Code](https://code.visualstudio.com/) – was the code editor used.
   * [Git](https://git-scm.com/) – was used for version control.
   * [GitHub](https://github.com/) – was used to create and store the project repository and create the user stories project board.
-  * [Font Meme](https://fontmeme.com/) – was used to choose and import the icons used in the site.
+  * [Font Meme](https://fontmeme.com/) – was used to choose and import the fonts used in the site.
 The specific fonts used are:
      * [Gabriel Weiss' Friends Font](https://fontmeme.com/fonts/gabriel-weiss-friends-font-font/) - as the main font.
      * [Crashbow](https://fontmeme.com/fonts/crashbow-font/) - as a back-up font, due to its similarity to Gabriel Weiss' Friends Font.
+  * [Font Awesome](https://fontawesome.com/) – was used to choose and import the icons used in the site.
   * [Canva](https://www.canva.com/) – was used to create the wireframes.
   * [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) – was used while building the project to test responsiveness, and for debugging.